natelaclaire/cis334/class-10/chapter-8-discovery-projects.md

 Notes:

 - We'll use one shared PDO connection via a small `Database` class.
-- We'll use camelCase properties in PHP; alias snake_case columns in SQL as needed.
+- We'll use camelCase properties in PHP and alias snake_case columns in SQL as needed.
+- We could use [strict typing](https://inspector.dev/why-use-declarestrict_types1-in-php-fast-tips/) for these files, but since we haven't for the earlier discovery projects, we'll keep things consistent.
+I encourage you to read about strict types and consider enforcing the feature in your own projects, though.

 ## Discovery Project 8-1 — Shared PDO connection and folder setup